MindMachine Logo

 The C13 / C14 pair have been most commonly used in IT equipment for many years and this sets up something of a feedback loop promoting its further use.
 Many computers could have double-insulated power supply circuitry so they might be able to use an unearthed connector like the C17 or a small connector like the C7.
 However computers were often connected to long communications lines so there may still be an argument in favour of electrically grounding the case.

 The C5 / C6 pair are very often used on small computers and notebook power supplies.
-The C5 connector is a bit lighter but just fractionally smaller in outline than the C13 so it's advantage isn't clear.
+The C5 connector is a bit lighter but just fractionally smaller in outline than the C13 so its advantage isn't clear.
 It may be more difficult to damage the power pins on the C6 because the plastic surround leaves them less exposed.

 The C7 / C8 connectors genuinely are smaller - the plug is half the size and the 2 conductor light grade wire takes less space as well.
 It isn't clear why notebook computer makers can't use this connector because many other computer related devices do so.

 Many of the other connectors are not at all common.
-The C3, C21and C23 presumably have their uses - they just aren't seen very often.
+The C3, C21 and C23 presumably have their uses - they just aren't seen very often.

 Manufacture